GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Introduction

-Having a model is only the first step, in order to use the model it has to be deployed to an endpoint.
-Vertex AI Endpoints provide a managed service for serving predictions.
+Having a model is only the first step, we can now using that model make predictions.
+This is typically called inferencing (or scoring) and can be done in an online fashion with an HTTP endpoint that can generate predictions for incoming data in real-time, or in batch by running the model on a large set of files or a database table.

+From this challenge onwards you'll have the option to either do online inferencing or batch.
+If you choose to accept the online inferencing path, read on, otherwise please skip to the [batch inferencing](#batch-inferencing) section.

 ### Description

+So, you've chosen for online inferencing.
+In order to use the model to serve predictions in an online fashion it has to be deployed to an endpoint.
+Luckily Vertex AI has what we need, Vertex AI Endpoints provide a managed service for serving predictions.

 Create a new Vertex AI Endpoint and deploy the freshly trained model.
 Use the smallest instance size but make sure that it can scale to more than 1 instance.